A note on parametric resonance induced by a singular parameter modulation: Pivot motion given as an approximated rectangular wave

 and

-(This is periodically extended to $\R$.
-We again see that the acceleration is given as a sequence of pulses, schematic sketch of the acceleration is given in Figure~\ref{fig:pivot-acceleration-b}.)
+As in the triangular wave case we see that the acceleration is given as a sequence of impulses, a sketch of the acceleration is given in Figure~\ref{fig:pivot-acceleration-b}.
 Substituting~\eqref{eq:24} into~\eqref{eq:6} and linearising with respect to $\dimless{\theta}$ yields

 where the dimensionless parameter $\beta$ is now given by the formula $\beta =_{\bydefinition} \frac{A}{l}$.
-(Again negative parameter values correspond to the upright position, while positive parameter values correspond to the pendent position.)
+The negative parameter values again correspond to the upright position, while the positive parameter values correspond to the pendent position.